Moir\'e surface states and enhanced superconductivity in topological insulators: Superconductivity near high-order VHS

 In the limit $\nu \to 0^-$, the power-law dependence of the effective interaction strength $\lambda^* = \lambda-\mu^*$ disappears because the $1/\nu$ term in the bracket dominates, then Eq.~(\ref{eq:tc}) reduces to the BCS formula of exponential dependence, $ \lim_{\nu\to 0} T_{c} =1.13 \epsilon_D\exp\left (-1/\lambda^*\right )$ (see Appendix~\ref{sec:AndersonMorel}).
 Reproducing the correct numerical prefactor indicates that our new formula is exact.

 The new formula Eq.~(\ref{eq:tc}) is surprisingly an analytic function of the retarded attractive interaction strength $\lambda^* = \lambda-\mu^*$ with power-law dependence.
 The analytic nature of the formula suggests a dramatic enhancement of superconductivity compared to ordinary metals and at ordinary VHS when $\lambda^*$ is small.
-We compare our new formula with previous studies on various DOS in Appendix~\ref{sec:AndersonMorel}.
+We compare our new formula with previous studies on various DOS in Appendix~\ref{sec:otherTc}.

 We plot the transition temperature $T_{c}$ as a function of effective interaction $\lambda^*$ in Fig.~\ref{fig:Tc}a with parameters relevant to topological insulators.
 We find that the transition temperature $T_c$ is enhanced enormously by the high-order VHS compared to the original Anderson-Morel result due to the power-law nature of the expression.
 This enhancement is robust as long as $\Lambda$ and $\epsilon_D$ are at the same order.
-When $\lambda^* = 0.2$ and $\Lambda = \epsilon_D/2$, the enhancement can still achieve $\gtrapprox 200$ times.

-Numerical evidence also shows that the high-order VHS has a robust effect on superconductivity even when the chemical potential is not exactly at the VHS energy $E_F \neq 0$ (Fig.~\ref{fig:Tc}b).
-We find that $T_c$ starts to drop when $E_F$ is comparable to $\Lambda$, and how quickly $T_c$ drops depends critically on $\lambda^*$.
-Nevertheless, when $\lambda^* > 0.2$, $T_c$ remains half of $T_{c,0} = T_{c}(E_F = 0)$ even when $E_F$ is significantly away from zero.
+Numerical evidence also shows that the high-order VHS has a robust enhancement effect on superconductivity even when the chemical potential is not exactly at the VHS energy $E_F \neq 0$ (Fig.~\ref{fig:Tc}b).
+We find that $T_c$ starts to drop when $E_F$ is comparable to $T_c$ and stays more than half of the original $T_c$ even when $E_F$ is five times of $T_c$.
 This plot can be compared to future experimental data of $T_c$ when varying the filling $E_F$.

+Now we come back to the moir\'e surface states in $C_6$ potential to discuss the effect of perturbing the band structure away from high-order VHS.
+In fact, the DOS has a sharp high-order-VHS-like peak in a wide range of $U$ (Fig.~\ref{fig:UTc}a), which suggests a significant enhancement of superconductivity even when the band structure is not exactly at high-order VHS.
+We solve the gap equation numerically with the chemical potential held exactly at the VHS.
+As shown in Fig.~\ref{fig:UTc}b, $T_c$ is enhanced in a wide range of $U$, and the window of $U$ within which $T_c$ is enhanced can be especially wide when $\lambda^*$ is large.
+This also means the energy difference between the VHS and the local max/min is at the order of sub-Kelvin even when the potential is perturbed tens of \SI{}{\meV}s away from the high-order VHS.